 Sunflower seed oil is charged with some pretty impressive health effects.
 It’s shown to improve heart health, help fight cancer, lower bad cholesterol and boost energy.

-How to Cook With It: This oil has a high smoke point and is great for searing chicken, fish or tofu.
+How to Cook With It: This cooking oil has a high smoke point and is great for searing chicken, fish, or tofu.

 Canola has a near-even ratio of omega-6 to omega-3 fats.
 This dietary ratio has shown to help battle cancer, arthritis, and asthma.
 It’s also gleaming with alpha-linolenic acid (ALA), an essential omega-3 fatty acid that may play a role in weight maintenance.

 How to Cook With It: This is the good option for everyday cooking, from eggs to chicken.
 Canola oil can endure relatively high levels of heat and has a neutral flavor that won’t overpower a dish.

 You might see the word vegetable and automatically think it’s good for you, but don’t let the name fool you.
 Many brands of vegetable oils are highly processed and are simply refined extractions of various seeds.
 The questionable ingredients typically cause an imbalance in the recommended ratio between omega-3s and omega-6s that can lead to cancers and many other health-related issues.

 How to Cook With It: Skip it.
 There are plenty of flavorful, good-for-you oils on this list that won’t induce harmful effects on your body.